KentDevelopment/lead-app-functions/README.md

-# Kent LEAD Points &middot; Functions
+# LEAD Points Functions - Kent Institute

 The LEAD Points app has been develop to foment the student engagement with Kent's events, workshops and social activities.

-## Deploying to production
+## Deploying

-To deploy firebase functions to productions run `yarn deploy`
+To deploy firebase functions use:

+* to development run `npm run deploy:dev`

+* to production run `npm run deploy:prod`

 ## Built With